TIY-DC-FEE-2016-Mar/oss-practice/README.md

 # OSS Workflow Practice

-This repo is for practicing our OSS workflow.
+This repo is for practicing our open source workflow while at The Iron Yard.